Understanding Summary Trials in the Bharatiya Nagarik Suraksha Sanhita (BNSS)

 Record Keeping

-Magistrates are required to maintain clear records of the proceedings, including:
+Magistrates are required to maintain clear and now often digital records of the proceedings, including:

-• All records must be in the prescribed format and local language, ensuring clarity and accessibility.
+All records must be in the prescribed format and the language of the Court, ensuring clarity and accessibility.

 Key Provisions of Summary Trials